IBM/IntelligentCustomerCare-Blog/README.md

 The above screenshot is the **Order Summary Screen** in the Sterling Call Center Application where the Intelligent Assistant understands the customer context and pops up the relevant order related insights.  **Customer Abandonment** is the score to understand if the customer is likely to churn.
 The **Projected  Life Time Value** is the projected revenue incurred by a similar customer over their lifetime.
 Based on these two insights, the CSR is better equipped to give relevant customer appeasements and/or upsell/cross-sell to influence the customer.

-One very important insight that could help the business to avoid high product Returns is the **Item Return Risk/Return Propensity Score** that identifies the probability of a specific purchased item being returned by the customer.
+One very important insight that could help the business to avoid high product returns is the **Item Return Risk/Return Propensity Score** that identifies the probability of a specific purchased item being returned by the customer.
 The **shopper affinity** is the affinity of the customer to shop again.
 The CSR can quickly understand the customers stickiness to a particular brand and help in upsell/cross-sell opportunities.

 &ensp;